 Our activity is focussed to investigate the laser-plasma coupling in this regime, where parametric instabilities as Stimulated Brillouin Scattering (SBS), Stimulated Raman Scattering (SRS) and Two-Plasmon Decay (TPD), often interplaying, can non-linearly grow and laser filamentation can further affect their relevance.
 These processes can significantly degrade laser-plasma coupling producing a strong reflection of light (SBS and SRS) and generate suprathermal electrons, which, depending on their energy may preheat the fuel or affect the shock pressure.

 An exhaustive knowledge of the effects influencing laser-plasma coupling is therefore necessary to design laser and experimental systems necessary for the SI.
 The activity is presently carried out in the framework of a project financed by Eurofusion, the European consortium for the development of Fusion Energy, which follows the HiPer European programme.
-Experimental campaigns in recent yeard have been mainly carried out at Prague Asterix Laser facility (PALS) in collaboration with other european research groups and have been financed by Laserlab-Europe.
-Future experimental campaigns are planned at Vulcan (CLF), Omega and LMJ facilities.
+Experimental campaigns in recent yeard have been mainly carried out at Prague Asterix Laser facility (PALS) and at Vulcan (CLF) in collaboration with other european research groups and have been financed by Laserlab-Europe.
+Future experimental campaigns are planned at Omega, LMJ and Gekko facilities.

 The activity is presently carried out in the framework of the European project “Preparation and Realization of European Shock Ignition Experiments” funded by Eurofusion.

 - P. Koester et al., Plasma Phys.
 Control.
 Fusion 55, 124045, 2013